-Then I concluded that if by somehow, I managed to reset Quick Access Toolbar then the issue could be bypassed.
-But there were no straightforward option in Windows to reset this toolbar.
+Then I concluded that if somehow, I managed to reset the Quick Access Toolbar then the issue could be bypassed.
+But there was no straightforward option in Windows to reset this toolbar.
 Therefore we have to tweak the registry configuration for resetting this toolbar, steps for which are mentioned below:

 1. Press Windows Key + R combination, type put Regedt32.exe in Run dialog box and hit Enter to open the Registry Editor.

 3. In the right pane of this location, look for the QatItems named binary DWORD (REG_BINARY).

 The Value data inside this DWORD helps Windows remember what preferences you’ve selected for Quick Access Toolbar.
 So you can right-click on this DWORD and select Delete.

 Don’t worry, once you’ll delete the DWORD and upon restarting the machine, Windows will regenerate the DWORD automatically, consequently resetting Quick Access Toolbar.

 So after deleting the DWORD, restart the machine to have your Quick Access Toolbar get reset.